 But nothing in our life is purposeless, not even our wandering in the wilderness.
 It’s not our destination, our home, and it’s not even a desired stop along the way, but God has good plans for us in every place He leads us.
 Even in the desert, there is “grace in the wilderness” (Jeremiah 31:2).
 Consider these four purposes as an encouragement to endure, trust and wait on the Lord.

-1. The wilderness can be a place of spiritual discipline.
+1. Spiritual Wilderness can be a place of discipline.